MicrosoftDocs/fabric-docs/docs/admin/service-admin-premium-multi-geo.md

 4. From the **Region** dropdown menu, select the region you want to use for this capacity.

 After you create a capacity, it remains in that region, and any workspaces created under it will have their content stored in that region.
-You can migrate workspaces from one region to another through the dropdown on the workspace settings screen.
+You can migrate workspaces from one capacity to another through the dropdown on the workspace settings screen.

 ![Screenshot showing the edit workspace settings screen to change the currently selected region.](media/service-admin-premium-multi-geo/power-bi-multi-geo-edit-workspace.png)